PurdueECE264/2018FallProblems/HW11/README.md

 x + y is taken to be x as y is significantly smaller than x and thus x + y - x = 0

 for x - x + y, the output is y.
 This leads to faulty calculations and erroneous outputs.
 While testing, remember to use only bmp image files.
+More information on the BMP file format can be found at https://en.wikipedia.org/wiki/BMP_file_format

 ## Adaptive Thresholding